-It’s So Hard For Women To End And Get Over Their Affairs”
+Understand FEMALE Infidelity.
+Learn How Women Process Cheating.
+Find Out Why It's So Hard For Women To End And Get Over Their Affairs.

-If you’re a male, like most other males, you would probably never suspect that your partner is cheating, not only because of your wife’s or girlfriend’s seeming disinterest in sex; but also because you have the belief that your wife or girlfriend is a “good girl.”
-Unfortunately, males are frequently left/divorced by their wives and girlfriends without ever knowing about their wives’ affairs and girlfriends’ infidelities.
+Like most men, you probably didn’t see your wife’s affair coming, not only because your wife may not have seemed all that interested in sex; but also because you have the belief that your wife is a “good girl.”
+Unfortunately, up until very recently, men were regularly divorced by their wives without ever knowing about their wives’ affairs and infidelities.

-If you’re a female, like most other females, prior to cheating on your partner you always proclaimed yourself to be “not the type” who would ever cheat.
-However, also like most other females, after they have cheated, you’re shocked and appalled by your behavior; but at the same time you can’t stop cheating.
+If you’re a woman, like most women, prior to cheating on your husband, you always proclaimed yourself to be “not the type” who would ever cheat.
+However, also like most women, AFTER they’ve cheated, you’re shocked and disturbed by your behavior; but at the same time — you can’t give up the affair — or — let go of the idea of a new relationship. .

 Unfortunately, society’s preoccupation with male infidelity and male commitment issues has and continues to keep a light from being shined too closely on female infidelity and female commitment issues.